 Black Health Legacy – Identity, website and animations

-Black Health Legacy is a major new research project led by Dr Veline L'Esperance and Professor Sarah Finer at Queen Mary’s University London.
-The research is funded by the Wellcome Trust and aims to understand the impact of genetics, age and ethnicity on diabetes within Black African and Black Caribbean communities in the UK.
+Black Health Legacy is a major new research project led by Dr Veline L'Esperance and Professor Sarah Finer at Queen Mary University London and Professor Inês Barroso and Dr TJ McKinley at University of Exeter.
+The research is funded by a prestigious Discovery award from the Wellcome Trust.

 No items found.